-Record Date; Stockholders Entitled to Vote; Outstanding Shares Held any adjournment or postponement of the special meeting.
+Record Date; Stockholders Entitled to Vote; Outstanding Shares Held

+The Southern Union Board has designated the close of business on October 11, 2011 as the "record date" that will determine the stockholders who are entitled to receive notice of, and to vote at, the special meeting or at any adjournment or postponement of the special meeting.
 Only holders of record at the close of business on the record date are entitled to vote at the special meeting.
-At the close of business on the record date, there were shares of common stock outstanding, held by approximately holders of record.
+At the close of business on the record date, there were 124,745,576 shares of common stock outstanding, held by approximately 5,422 holders of record.
 Each holder of Southern Union shares is entitled to one vote per share of common stock held.